NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 If:

-* The temporal integration window is shortened
+* The temporal integration window shortens

 Then: